top of page

 If you are interested in lab rotation to learn more about the exciting science, feel free to contact us!

 Cell adhesion complexes, which bridge the intracellular cytoskeleton and the ECM, act as key force-sensing and -transducing units in cells.
 Cell adhesive interactions and cell-cell junctions influence the permeability characteristics of fluid flow through cells.
-Clusterin is known to regulate cell-matrix interactions as well as act as a chaperone protein to stabilize cathepsin k (CTSK) and CTSK can hydrolyze ECM.
-We explored the role of the clusterin-CTSK axis in the regulation of ECM and IOP.
+Clusterin is known to regulate cell-matrix interactions and to act as a chaperone protein that stabilizes cathepsin K (CTSK), which can hydrolyze the ECM.
+We explored the role of the clusterin-CTSK axis in regulating the ECM and IOP.

 We study the role of CTSK in IOP regulation.
 CTSK is an ECM-degrading enzyme mainly found in osteoclasts.
 The problem that results in elevated IOP has increased ECM deposition.
-In a proof-of-concept study to show that by augmenting CTSK, we can decrease ECM, and to signify the importance of CTSK and ECM in regulating IOP, we inhibited CTSK using a pharmacological inhibitor balicatib, to significantly induce ocular hypertension.
-Contrarily increasing CTSK function decreased ECM and subsequently the IOP.
+In a proof-of-concept study to show that augmenting CTSK can decrease ECM and to underscore the importance of CTSK and ECM in regulating IOP, we inhibited CTSK with the pharmacological inhibitor balicatib, thereby significantly inducing ocular hypertension.
+Conversely, increasing CTSK function decreased ECM and, subsequently, IOP.
 Therefore, signifying the functional importance of CTSK activation and its availability, which can provide us with a novel therapeutic strategy to lower IOP.

 2. Can clusterin, a secretory chaperone protein, play a role in modulating IOP?

-We are finding that clusterin regulates actin cytoskeleton - ECM interactions in the TM and the maintenance of IOP, thus making clusterin an interesting target to reverse elevated IOP.
+We are finding that clusterin regulates actin cytoskeleton-ECM interactions in the TM and the maintenance of IOP, thus making clusterin an interesting target for reversing elevated IOP.

 3. Is clusterin a signaling protein?

-Clusterin/apolipoprotein J can bind to various receptors such as proteoglycan heparan sulfate, TGFβR1, TGFβR2, VLDLR, LRP2, and LRP8.
+Clusterin/apolipoprotein J can bind to various receptors, including heparan sulfate proteoglycans, TGFβR1, TGFβR2, VLDLR, LRP2, and LRP8.
 What is the signaling relevance of such binding?

 4. How does lipid signaling regulate TM contractility?

-TM cell membrane plays an important role in modulating cellular properties.
-We are working towards identifying the significance of maintaining membrane and cellular cholesterol levels and cellular communication for achieving IOP homeostasis.
+The TM cell membrane plays an important role in modulating cellular properties.
+We are working to identify the significance of maintaining membrane and cellular cholesterol levels, as well as cellular communication, in achieving IOP homeostasis.

 MAJOR INSTRUMENTS IN THE LAB: